 If you’ve never grown your own veggies before, now’s the time to start.
-It’s cost effective, incredibly rewarding to see the fruits of your labour, and there are few things as satisfying as knowing exactly where your food comes from.
+It’s cost-effective and incredibly rewarding to see the fruits of your labour, and there are few things as satisfying as knowing exactly where your food comes from.

-We recommend starting from scratch with seeds; it’s much cheaper than buying seedlings and allows for better variety.
+We recommend starting from scratch with seeds; it’s much cheaper than buying seedlings and allows for more variety.
 Here’s how to get going:

 Step 1: Choose your veggies

 As a beginner, it’s always best to start with veggies that grow easily from seed: